 Constitutional committees are permanent committees established by the IAFC Constitution and Bylaws.
-Members serve on these committees by way of appointment by a division, appointment by the president or election.
+Members serve on these committees by way of appointment by a division or appointment by the president.

 Ad-hoc Committees are formed at the discretion of the president.
 They perform a continuing function to the association by making policy recommendations to the IAFC Board of Directors, undertaking long-term assignments and otherwise carrying out the work of the association.
 Members are appointed to serve by the president.
 An ad-hoc committee chair may establish a temporary work groups or subcommittees to conduct specific research or complete a specific task for the committee.